yiming-kang/rnaseq_pipe/README.md

 	python make_IGV_snapshots.py test_data/test_alignments.bam test_data/test_alignments2.bam -bin /opt/apps/igv/2.3.60/igv.jar
 	```

+### USAGE

-2. Preparation of sequence files and metadata file
+1. Preparation of sequence files and metadata file

-	1. Soft link or copy fastq files to sequence.
+	1. Make soft link or copy fastq files to sequence.

 	2. Update sample summary metadata file.

-3. Reads alignment and expression quantification
+2. Reads alignment and expression quantification

 	This builds the SLURM job script from sample metadata.
 Each job requires 8 CPUs and 24GB of memory.
 It allows 32 jobs at maximum running in parallel, depending on the available resources (e.g. CPUs and memories).
 The system may also send notification to user when the run fails or completes.